Featured Cabins

 Pocinho, Portugal

 Salamanca full day excursion: Enjoy a full day excursion to Salamanca.
-Known as the ‘golden city’ for its sandstone architecture, Salamanca is famous for its university.
-On this tour you’ll visit the city’s two cathedrals, visit a market to sample local delicacies and have free time to explore and have lunch at your leisure.
+Known as the Golden City for its honey-coloured sandstone architecture.
+On this tour you’ll visit the city’s two cathedrals, visit a market to sample local delicacies, and have free time to explore and have lunch at your leisure.

 Régua, Portugal

-Wake in the village of Pocinho, which was established as the terminus of the Douro Railway in 1887.
-It’s a great location to explore more of the Douro Valley.
+Wake in the tiny village of Pocinho.
+Established as the terminus of the Douro Railway in 1887, it’s a great base for exploring more of Portugal.

 Scenic Freechoice: